NFL Draft Odds and Props: Best Bets & Strategies for 2025

 3. Shedeur Sanders, QB, Colorado

-Projected NFL team: New York Giants (No. 3 overall pick)
+Projected NFL team: New York Jets (No. 3 overall pick, trade up from No. 7 with Giants)

 Where to play: Shedeur Sanders No. 3 Overall Pick | BetMGM